shubhanshuY/Real-Estate-Prediction/README.md

 The following features are used for prediction:

-CRIM: Crime rate
+-CRIM: Crime rate
-ZN: Proportion of residential land zoned for large lots
+-ZN: Proportion of residential land zoned for large lots
-INDUS: Proportion of non-retail business acres per town
+-INDUS: Proportion of non-retail business acres per town
-CHAS: Charles River dummy variable
+-CHAS: Charles River dummy variable
-NOX: Nitrogen oxide concentration
+-NOX: Nitrogen oxide concentration
-RM: Average number of rooms per dwelling
+-RM: Average number of rooms per dwelling
-AGE: Proportion of owner-occupied units built before 1940
+-AGE: Proportion of owner-occupied units built before 1940
-DIS: Distance to employment centers
+-DIS: Distance to employment centers
-RAD: Index of accessibility to radial highways
+-RAD: Index of accessibility to radial highways
-TAX: Property tax rate
+-TAX: Property tax rate
-PTRATIO: Pupil-teacher ratio
+-PTRATIO: Pupil-teacher ratio
-B: Proportion of residents of African American descent
+-B: Proportion of residents of African American descent
-LSTAT: Percentage of lower status population
+-LSTAT: Percentage of lower status population
-MEDV: Median value of homes (target variable)
+-MEDV: Median value of homes (target variable)

 ## Technology Stack

-Python: Programming language used for the project
+-Python: Programming language used for the project
-Numpy: For numerical computing and mathematical operations
+-Numpy: For numerical computing and mathematical operations
-Pandas: Data manipulation library
+-Pandas: Data manipulation library
-Matplotlib: Data visualization library
+-Matplotlib: Data visualization library
-Scikit-learn: Machine learning library for model building and evaluation
+-Scikit-learn: Machine learning library for model building and evaluation
-Colab: Google Colaboratory for experimenting with and running models VS Code: Code editor used for development
+-Colab: Google Colaboratory for experimenting with and running models -VS Code: Code editor used for development

 ## Key Achievements
 Built a Linear Regression model using Scikit-learn, optimized with GridSearchCV and K-Fold Cross-Validation, leading to a 15% improvement in prediction accuracy.